Nineveh: Threats to the site

-The site of Nineveh is exposed to decay of its reliefs by a lack of proper protective roofing, vandalism and looting holes dug into chamber floors.
+The site of Nineveh is exposed to decay of its reliefs by a lack of proper protective roofing, vandalism, and looting holes dug into chamber floors.
 Future preservation is further compromised by the site's proximity to expanding suburbs.

 The ailing Mosul Dam is a persistent threat to Nineveh as well as the city of Mosul.
 This is in no small part due to years of disrepair (in 2006, the U.S. Army Corps of Engineers cited it as the most dangerous dam in the world), the cancellation of a second dam project in the 1980s to act as flood relief in case of failure, and occupation by ISIL in 2014 resulting in fleeing workers and stolen equipment.
-If the dam fails, the entire site could be under as much as 45 feet (14 m) of water.
+If the dam fails, the entire site could be under as much as 45 ft of water.

 A major threat to Nineveh has been deliberate human actions by ISIL or Daesh, which occupied the area between 2014 and 2017.
 In early 2015, they first announced their intention to destroy the walls of Nineveh if the Iraqis tried to liberate the city, and they also threatened the destruction of archaeological heritage and artifacts.
 On February 26, 2015, video footage shows IS smashing statues and artifacts at the Mosul Museum.
 They are believed to have plundered others to sell overseas.
 The items were mostly from the Assyrian exhibit, which Daesh declared blasphemous and idolatrous.
 There were 300 items remaining in the museum out of a total of 1,900, with the other 1,600 being taken to the National Museum of Iraq in Baghdad for security reasons prior to the 2014 Fall of Mosul.
 Some of the artifacts sold and/or destroyed were from Nineveh.
 Just a few days after the destruction of the museum pieces, Daesh terrorists demolished parts of three other major UNESCO world heritage sites, Khorsabad, Nimrud and Hatra.
 In 2016, Daesh effectively destroyed the Adad Gate (along with the adjoining northern city walls, now cleared by the Iraqi-Italian expedition thanks to the support of the Kaplan Fund), as well as the Mashki Gate (along with the eastern fortifications.
 The Mashki Gate is in the process of being restored).
 Daesh also called for intensive new housing in the Kuyunjiq part and opened a large road across the southern part of the site (currently known as Al Asady Road).